albar965/littlenavmap-manual/src/en/MENUS.rst

 plan.

 A warning dialog will also be shown if the departure airport has parking positions but none is assigned in the flight plan.
+The dialog can be deactivated.

-Procedures will be saved as an annotation in the flight plan file if the flight plan contains any.
+Procedures, alternate airports and more will be saved as annotations in the flight plan file.
 This causes no problem for the simulators and most other programs.
 Use :ref:`export-clean-flight-plan` if a program has problems reading the PLN files saved by *Little Navmap*.

 Note that the waypoints of a procedure are not saved with the flight plan.
 This is not supported by FSX or P3D.
 Use the GPS, FMC or other ways to select a procedure in your aircraft.

-The set ground speed is also saved with the flight plan.

 .. _save-flight-plan-as-fms11: